berwyntan/todolist-cs50/README.md

 Todos can be edited by clicking on the todo text.
 The HTML div containing the text has an onClick listener.
 Clicking will toggle the "edit" state and render an input text field in place of the original text.
 This input field has controlled inputs using React's useState.
 As with the adding of todos, the user presses enter to trigger the update of the todo to the database.
 The client side will then fetch the updated data.
 The updated todo will then be rendered, in the same sequence before the changes.
 This maintains a sense of consistency.
 If the text is unchanged and the user presses enter, no network call to the backend will be made.

 If needed, user can logout by clicking the "Logout" button.
-This app does not use cookies or JWT to store information.

 ### Backend
 The backend is running on Node and Express.
 The API functions are modularized to model, controller, router.
 Passwords are hashed with Bcrypt so the database does not store the actual password.